Roy M. Anderson

 Sir Roy Malcolm Anderson (born 12 April 1947) is a leading international authority on the epidemiology and control of infectious diseases.
 He is the author, with Robert May, of the most highly cited book in this field, entitled Infectious Diseases of Humans: Dynamics and Control.
 His early work was on the population ecology of infectious agents before focusing on the epidemiology and control of human infections.
 His published research includes studies of the major viral, bacterial and parasitic infections of humans, wildlife and livestock.
 This has included major studies on HIV, SARS, foot and mouth disease, bovine tuberculosis, bovine spongiform encephalopathy (BSE), influenza A, antibiotic resistant bacteria, the neglected tropical diseases and most recently COVID-19.
 Anderson is the author of over 650 peer-reviewed scientific articles with an h-index of 125.

 Education and early life

 Anderson was born the son of James Anderson and Betty Watson-Weatherburn.
 He attended Duncombe School, Bengeo and Richard Hale School.
-He was awarded a 1st Class Bachelor of Science degree in zoology at Imperial College London followed by a PhD in parasitology in 1971.
+He was awarded a first-class Bachelor of Science degree in zoology at Imperial College London followed by a PhD degree in parasitology in 1971.